typelevel/scalacheck-effect/README.md

 - Support effectful properties without blocking.
 - Compatibility with `Gen`/`Cogen`/`Arbitrary`.
 - Parity with `Prop` features, including shrinking.
+- Follow same style as ScalaCheck and use ScalaCheck reporting.
 - Integrate well with popular test frameworks.
 - Non-goal: provide direct support for checking effectful properties directly from SBT or from standalone app.